 Hello, world.

-I’m Claudia Heidelberger, and I am your hostess for the show and tell!
+I’m Claudia, your hostess for the show and tell!

 Growing up in an era long before the Internet was a household commodity, my days were wasted away with tv, reading, and creativity.
 I have always been fascinated by puzzles and the act of taking things that otherwise look like nothing, and bringing them together to create something.
 As such, I have always worked well with my hands.